 As all business owners know, building a business takes so much time, energy and money so surely we would be crazy not to protect this investment?
 Not one of us would ever give any of this to a competitor on a plate but if you don't invest in protecting your IP or a patent then you could be regardless.

-If you are a sole trader and have not protected your IP then a competitor could use your brand at any time and you would have to rely on "passing off" rights which is unsafe and unreliable.
+If you are a sole trader and have not protected your IP then a competitor could use your brand at any time and you would have to rely on 'passing off' rights, which is unsafe and unreliable.
 It is cheaper just to register your trade mark and have protection for the life of your business.
-You only have to renew every 10 years so remember, if you ever sell your business a big part of this will be the brand, name and trademark.
+You only have to renew every ten years so remember, if you ever sell your business a big part of this will be the brand, name and trademark.

 A patent is an asset as you can sell it when it becomes valuable.
 You can also licence it under a franchise or other agreement so it will help your business grow without you having to increase your cost base.

-Some banks and lenders will consider securing finance against IP or a patent.
+If protected legally you can charge royalties for IP use, and some banks and lenders will consider securing finance against IP or a patent.
 If you are looking to secure investment from a private investor they will have more of an appetite if you are protected.

 Copyright is a law that protects documents produced by an author when there is a record of them being created.

 It covers literary documents including spreadsheets and written documents.
 Artistic work such as paintings, charts, photographs and sculptures are also covered.